Glycogen storage disease II or Pompe disease

 - Glycogen storage disease type VI (PYGL)

-To confirm/establish the diagnosis, we offer alpha-1,4-glucosidase enzymatic testing, full GAA gene sequencing, and deletion/duplication gene testing.
+To confirm/establish the diagnosis, we offer alpha-1,4-glucosidase enzymatic testing, GAA gene sequencing, and deletion/duplication gene testing.
 We also offer a broad selection of NGS panels which are designed for the molecular genetic diagnosis of related conditions/phenotypes.

 Thus, CENTOGENE offers the following testing strategy for GAA gene testing: